aroepe/atlas-gitlab/_episodes/01-basic-repo.md

 I will introduce few dependencies.
 When my project dies the pieces will be recycled by my collegues.
 If I code poorly, they will curse me.
-If I code well, they will prase me.
+If I code well, they will praise me.
 ~~~
 {: .language-markdown}